A Unique Approach to Kapha-Related Weight Gain

 People with more Kapha dosha need to be sure to eat their main meal when the sun is strongest, right at noon.
 This is because the body's internal digestive fire, called agni, is also strongest at noon.
 If you eat your main meal then, you'll digest it more easily and create less of the waste product of digestion, the toxic ama, which blocks the channels and slows metabolism.

 The digestive fire is weaker in the morning when you wake up and in the evening before bed, so breakfast and dinner should be lighter meals.
-An excellent breakfast for balancing metabolism for all three body-types is a cooked apple or pear with cooked prunes and figs. This breakfast choice is light and sustains most people until noon, when they can eat their heaviest meal.
+An excellent breakfast for balancing metabolism for all three body types is a cooked apple or pear with cooked prunes and figs. This breakfast choice is light and sustains most people until noon, when they can eat their heaviest meal.
 A healthy supper for a Kapha person might be soup made with vegetables, grains and dhal and flavored with spices such as cumin, fresh ginger, black pepper, and turmeric.
-Or kitcheri, a light meal made with rice and split mung dhal, is also a light Kapha-reducing meal Kapha Churna is an excellent spice mixture for balancing Kapha dosha.
+Kichari, a light meal made with rice and split mung dhal, will also help reduce Kapha.
+Organic Kapha Churna is an excellent spice mixture for balancing Kapha dosha.

 Herbs that heal